 Dennis also responded, saying, “the location makes sense because this is a spot where we have computer resources and can provide limited food service.”

 “If all student traffic disappears by 3AM every night, then we may adjust the hours,” Dennis said.The hour extension this fall will be a trial period, not a permanent move as of yet.

 Beyond staffing and monitoring costs, Dennis expressed another concern: that of the nature of student activity in Tutu’s.
 He said, “Hopefully our late night users will be respectful… so that it does not become an area of concern.”

 The SGA Executive Board’s efforts around Tutu’s have regarded more than its hours.
-Recently, it has turned a longstanding student complaint into a campaign for digital signage, in order to reduce the amount of paper that club and organization advertising uses, while the other Exec members are out-of-state.
+Recently, it has turned a longstanding student complaint into a campaign for digital acrylic signs , in order to reduce the amount of paper that club and organization advertising uses, while the other Exec members are out-of-state.